 My memory is that we were only given 4 glasses for the $6.00, which is less than usual.
-(We did get the glass, though, which of course can be viewed here.)
+(We did get the glass, though, which is nice.
 My recall is also a bit fuzzy… If we wanted, we could have dropped another dollar to taste some others (each.)
 Or 50 cents to have some chocolate.
-Sort of weird.

 Priam also has seasonal farmer’s markets and local cheeses for sale at certain times.
 They have food events and a large, very nice patio for dining and such as well.